khudgins/documentation/on-premise/installation/two_node/two_node.rst

 .. code-block:: bash

-   chef-client -j local_settings/my-two-node-cloud/backend.json -c client.rb
+   chef-solo -j local_settings/my-two-node-cloud/backend.json -c solo.rb

 Once the installation on the backend has completed, copy the ``local_settings/my-two-node-cloud`` directory to the frontend machine, and run the